Weighing scale: Strain gauge scale

 In electronic versions of spring scales, the deflection of a beam supporting the unknown mass is measured using a strain gauge, which is a length-sensitive electrical resistance.
 The capacity of such devices is only limited by the resistance of the beam to deflection.
 The results from several supporting locations may be added electronically, so this technique is suitable for determining the mass of very heavy objects, such as trucks and rail cars, and is used in a modern weighbridge.

 Supermarket and other retail scale

 These scales are used in the modern bakery, grocery, delicatessen, seafood, meat, produce and other perishable goods departments.
 Supermarket scales can print labels and receipts, mark mass and count, unit price, total price and in some cases tare.
 Some modern supermarket scales print an RFID tag that can be used to track the item for tampering or returns.
 In most cases, these types of scales have a sealed calibration so that the reading on the display is correct and cannot be tampered with.
 In the US, the scales are certified by the National Type Evaluation Program (NTEP), in South Africa by the South African Bureau of Standards, in Australia, they are certified by the National Measurement Institute (NMI) and in the UK by the International Organization of Legal Metrology.

+Industrial weighing scale

+An industrial weighing scale is a device that measures the weight or mass of objects in various industries.
+It can range from small bench scales to large weighbridges, and it can have different features and capacities.
+Industrial weighing scales are used for quality control, inventory management, and trade purposes.

+There are many kinds of industrial weighing scales that are used for different purposes and applications.
+Some of the common types are:

+Weighbridges : A large scale that can weigh trucks, lorries, containers, and other heavy-duty vehicles.
+They are used in industries like manufacturing, shipping, mining, agriculture, etc.